INFORMATION YOU SHOULD KNOW

 You will not need a parking permit to park in regular spaces in residential lots on Move-In day.
 To be considerate of others, you must pull up to the residential hall as space allows, remove your items from your vehicle, and move to an alternate space away from the building.
 Anyone moving into a residential hall during a non-traditional time is encouraged to call the Parking Office for further instruction.

 Parking officers will be checking to ensure emergency equipment has access through these areas, as well as the campus shuttle.
 Parking regulations are enforced as usual in non-residential lots.
 Enforcement starts on the first day of classes.
-Visit our website or call our office for extended hours for permit sales and permit sale locations.

 You will not need a parking permit to park in regular spaces in residential lots on Move-Out day.
 To be considerate of others, you must pull up to the residential hall as space allows, load items into your vehicle, and move to an alternate space away from the building.